 Fellowship stipends are also legally taxable income.
 However, the tax withholding regulations do not allow for withholding federal and Massachusetts income taxes from the fellowship payments.
 Thus, students should anticipate the tax obligation.

 The US government requires all graduate students hired for research and teaching to sign, under penalty of perjury, an Employment Eligibility Verification (I-9 Form).
-You must produce specified documents, which verify your identity and authorization to work and present them to your departmental graduate office.
-Appointments are not complete until Student Financial Services receives your signed I-9 Form and has verified the appropriate documentation.
+You must produce specified documents, which verify your identity and authorization to work, and present them with your signed I-9 form to Student Financial Services.

 To help in the preparation of federal taxes, students may wish to consult IRS Publication 970, Tax Benefits for Education.
 This useful publication addresses a variety of issues related to graduate students and their tax obligations.
 Chapter 2 of Publication 505, which describes who must pay estimated tax, may also be helpful.
 Pricewaterhouse Coopers (PWC) also prepared a presentation on general guidelines for reporting RA, TA, and fellowship stipends for domestic graduate students.

 International students at MIT can benefit from CINTAX, an on-line tax preparation system for international students holding F-1 or J-1 visas.
 CINTAX is only of assistance in the preparation of federal (US) taxes.
 Please contact the International Students Office for more information.